-Entrance Requirements: It is recommended that the student contact the program director/lead instructor regarding appropriate program placement to determine specific quarter start in the program.
-Students may enter the program fall or winter, however, due to course sequencing it is recommended to begin in the fall.
-In order to start this program, the placement process must be completed through the Testing Center.
-Visit wwcc.edu/placement .
-For more information, please contact Jim Haun 509.527.4693, james.haun@wwcc.edu
+Entrance Requirements: It is recommended that the student contact the program director/lead instructor regarding appropriate program placement.
+The placement process must be completed through the Testing Center.
+Visit wwcc.edu/placement.
+For more information, please contact at 509.527.3659, or autotech@wwcc.edu